Limpanfx/Project-ALL/Uninstaller/Description (read).md

 # Additions

-**If you want to make an uninstallation for a different game please make a folder for it to seperate it from other games.**
+**If you want to make an uninstallation for a different games or programs, please make a folder for it to seperate it from other games.**